 Similar to the workings of a bank account, a Demat account can be used to transfer shares from one account to another.
-In that process, since the ownership of the shares is not affected in any way, it eliminates the possibility of a transaction and consequently, there are no tax implications one may have to face as a result of the transfer.
-But, there are certain situations where one might need to transfer their shares from one account to another.
+Since this process does not affect the ownership of the shares in any way, it eliminates the possibility of a transaction.
+Consequently, there are no tax implications that one may have to face as a result of the transfer.
+There are, however, certain situations where one might need to transfer their shares from one account to another.

-The most common reason behind the transfer of shares from one Demat account to another is switching from one broker to a different one.
-If an account holder’s requirements from his/her current broker change, it calls for a new broker and therefore a opening a Demat account as well.
-A transfer of shares from the old Demat accounts to the new will also be necessary in such a case.
-In a situation where an individual operating multiple Demat accounts chooses to merge all of the existing accounts into one functional account, a transfer of shares from the old account(s) to the new one(s) is required.
+The most common reason that people transfer shares from one Demat account to another, is because they want to switch from one broker to another.
+If an account holder’s requirements from his/her current broker change, it calls for a new broker and therefore the opening a Demat account as well.
+In such a case it is also necessary to transfer the shares from the old Demat accounts to the new one.
+An individual operating multiple Demat accounts can also choose to merge all of the existing accounts into one functional account.
+In this case, a transfer of shares from the old account(s) to the new one(s) is required.

 How to transfer shares from one Demat account to another?

 The transfer of shares from one Demat account to another can be done in one of two ways, either by manual transfer or by online transfer.

 In case of the manual transfer of shares from one Demat account to another, it is important to be aware of certain specifications.
 Firstly, it is important to know that the shares being transferred are maintained and held in depository systems.
 The two depositories of India that are authorised to hold the shares of the account holders are National Securities Depository Limited (NSDL) and Central Depository Services Limited (CDSL).

 The mode of transfer of the shares is dependent on the depository with which your broker is associated.
 If the account holder’s existing and new brokers are both associated with the same depository, there will be an intra-depository transfer (or an off-market Transfer) of shares.
 If, however, the existing and new brokers are associated with different depositories, there will be an inter-depository transfer of the shares.